wrello/Plums/README.md

 end
 pointer[path[#path]] = value
 ```
 Plums does this and also fires server-side events for all ancestor/descendant plums listening for changes at that path.
-There is also a significant amount of recursion necessary for propogating ValueChanged events for nested listeners on each plum.
+There is also a significant amount of recursion necessary for propogating ValueChanged events to nested listeners on each plum.
 This can cause table modification methods to be up to `~10×` slower depending on how complex the plum is. **This speed tradeoff should not be noticable in practice** (e.g. `10,000` table modification calls on a deeply nested plum with lots of event listeners takes `0.05` seconds).